-- 18 child groups formed comprising of 204 girl and 236 boys in the entire operational area.
+- 18 child groups formed comprising of 204 girls and 236 boys in the operational area.

 - Identification of malnourished children and facilitation of referral services.

-- Demand for formation of Anganwadi centers and Referral Centres in unreached areas.
+- Promote formation of Anganwadi centers and Referral Centres in unreached areas.

 - Capacity Building Training of BSD and team members on provision of Atal Bal Arogya and Poshan Mission.

-- Awareness generation and Sensitization of community on issues related to IMR/CMR and Child Malnutrition.
+- Awareness generation for community on issues related to IMR/CMR and child malnutrition.

-- Orientation of child groups on provision of RTE Act to reduce irregularities in school and prevent drop-outs.
+- Orientation of children’s groups on provision of the Right to Education Act to reduce irregularities in school and prevent drop-outs.

-- Establishment of Bal Kendras and publication of Baal Maat newsletter.
+- Establishment of Bal Kendras and publication of monthly newsletter.